 Explore Revelstoke’s Alpine Terrain on Snowmobile

-With annual snowfalls of 12-18 metres (40-60 feet) pretty much guaranteeing face shots, moderate winter temperatures and a huge variety of terrain to suit any level, and a strong sense of camaraderie among riders, Revelstoke snowmobiling is some of the world’s finest.
+With annual snowfalls of 12-18 metres (40-60 feet) pretty much guaranteeing face shots, moderate winter temperatures, a huge variety of terrain to suit any level, and a strong sense of camaraderie among riders, Revelstoke snowmobiling is some of the world’s finest.
 That’s the reason why some of the world’s top snowmobiling pros call this place home!

 The BC snowmobiling scene is really taking off, and Revelstoke is at the forefront.
 The city has long been a hub of mountain snowmobiling, and it’s only getting more popular as folks realize what we have to offer.
 Looking for ideas on where to go?
 Here’s a jam-packed two day itinerary to give you a great taste of Revelstoke snowmobiling.